Pattern Reviews, Sewing Hacks, Tips & Free Patterns

 When you get to the pointy corners, leave the needle down, lift the pressure foot, and turn your fabric.
 If it's not quite at 1/4" mark, go back and hand crank a stitch or two.
 Continue sewing all the way around until you come to the 3-inch gap.
 Backstitch.

-Clip your corners.
+Clip your corners, carefully!

 Time to turn the scarf out.
 Grab a chopstick or any other turning tool.